 We’re kicking off Cabernet Season in style with some trip tips from Emma K. Morris.
 Emma is an in-the-know local making a name for herself as a freelance photographer, creative director, and brand consultant in the Napa Valley and beyond.
 Here are her favorite things to experience — both new must-sees and established local hotspots — during our gorgeous late fall season.
 In addition to wineries, scenic spots, and restaurants, she also highlighted a few incredibly progressive small businesses and arts & cultural happenings.

 Here are her tips for what to do during your visit:

 Throughout this post I wanted to highlight a few things that are highly cherished by Napa Valley locals but aren’t often thought of as destinations for visitors – here’s one more.
 Clemente’s Italian Take-Out is a Napa legend thanks to their invention of the “malfatti” — a dough of cheese + herbed ravioli filling that’s rolled in flour, boiled, then doused in red sauce.
 Italian slang for “mistake,” once you eat malfatti, you’ll dream about it until the next time you have it!
-Still 100% owned and operated by the amazing Cittoni family, Clemente’s is located inside Val’s Liquor Store in downtown Napa on Third St., and is an institution in itself.
+Still 100% owned and operated by the amazing Cittoni family, Clemente’s is an institution in itself.
 At 78 years old, Clemente himself is still in the kitchen cooking up malfatti every day alongside four generations including great-grandsons!
 A true Napa success story.

 All photos courtesy Emma K. Morris.